MNwelcomesYou

 About Our Chapter

-We welcome all women interested in joining DAR to contact us!
+We welcome all women, 18 and older, interested in joining DAR; please contact us!

 Our organizing DAR chapter meeting took place at the Willmar Library on February 17, 1925.
 There were twelve organizing members and of these, nine were named officers.
 This initial meeting was the foundation for the Willmar Chapter, NSDAR, of today.